klust/SupercomputersForStarters/docs/C02_Processors/C02_S05_Vectorisation.md

     Vaughan and the third VSC tier-1 computer use 2<sup>nd</sup> and 3<sup>rd</sup> gen EPYC CPUs code named Rome and Milan respectively which also provide the AVX2 and FMA3 instructions.

+    AVX-512 appeared in Intel Skylake and later generations, and in AMD EPYC Zen4 CPUs (code named Genoa) and later.
+Skylake and later generation Intel CPUs can be found in the VUB Hydra compute service, the Intel-based partitions of the UGent clusters and the KU Leuven Genious and wICE clusters.
+    The VUB Hydra cluster also has a number of nodes with AMD Zen4 CPUs.

+???
+Note "One step further: Matrix instructions"
+    It hasn't stopped with vector instructions.
+To support AI inference, GPUs have introduced matrix instructions, basically matrix multiplication, though often only for low-precision data formats though the AMD CDNA2 an later variants of this architecture also have them for single (FP32) and double (FP64) precision data formats.

+    These also are starting to make their way into CPUs.
+Intel has already defined the AVX instruction set of low-precision matrix operations, implemented in some of their server CPUs.
+    IBM introduced the MMA (Matrix-Multiply Assist) instructions in POWER10.
+And the ARM v9.2 instruction set introduced the optional Arm Scalable Matrix Extension (SME) instruction set extension.

 ## Another type of SIMD computing